shalan/IP_Utilities/generators/readme.md

 - The ``fifo`` property is used to specify whether this register is used to access a FIFO.
 If it is set to ``yes`` the FIFO has to be defined.

 ### FIFO Definitions
-This section is used if the IP has data FIFOs.
+This section is used if the IP has internal data FIFOs.
+This is typically the case of IPs that deal with data streams such as UART.
+Data received by the IP is placed into a ``receive`` FIFO by the IP and data to be sent is placed by the bus wrapper into the ``transmit`` FIFO.
 For each FIFO, you need to specify:
 - `type` : `read` (receive) or `write` (transmit)
 - The FIFO has `depth` number of words, each is `width` bits.
 - The `register` is used to access the FIFO in firmware